-In order to minimize the possible attrition rates, the Living Standard Measurement Study (here after denoted by LSMS) tracked households who shifted into new location or individuals who left the household and joined a new household.
+To minimize the possible attrition rates, the Living Standard Measurement Study (here after denoted by LSMS) tracked households who shifted into new location or individuals who left the household and joined a new household.
 20 percent of the 2005/06 households, randomly chosen, were eligible for split off tracking of all their members in the next round.
 In other word, the rule of tracking was to choose two households randomly from each enumeration area in 2005/06.
 Only about 624 (20% 3123) households were selected for split off tracking for the following rounds and they are called eligible original households (parent households).
 The original households consist of eligible(parent) and non-eligible households.
-Since this is done ex ante by statistical agency (UBOS), the identification particulars of all household members of the eligible household leave the original household or when the household itself shifts into a new location, all split offs will be tracked in their new location.
+Since this is done ex ante by statistical agency(UBOS), the identification particulars of all household members selected for split off tracking were known.
+When the household members of the eligible household leave the original household or when the household itself shifts into a new location, all split offs will be tracked in their new location.

 The split off households are the newly formed households who are entering into the survey through an individual/individuals leaving the eligible original households.
-By adding new households into the sample, this method maintains the representativness of the sample.
+By adding new households into the sample, this method maintains the representativeness of the sample.

 When the household is the unit of analysis, there exists three distinct groups of households.
 The first group is the panel households: those households whose identification particulars is observed in all four waves.
 The second group consists of attriting households: households observed in 2005/06 but not observed in all other three waves.
 The third group is the split off households: new households are entering into the sample from members of a household selected for split off tracking in 2005/06.
 The first group has been used in most empirical analysis in the existing literature.
 The balanced sample, however, may discard significant amount of information.
 Instead, this paper fills this lacuna using individuals as a unit of analysis.
 This allows to include split off individuals and the characteristics of their household in the regression.
-Incorporating the household members heterogeneity (individual and household level characteristics) as determinants of poverty is of an innovative research exercise (Cappellari and Jenkins, 2004; Faye et al., 2011).
+Incorporating the household members heterogeneity (individual and household level characteristics) as determinants of poverty is of an innovative research exercise (Cappellari and Jenkins,2004; Faye et al.,2011) It is of important to scrutinize whether there exists systematic difference between the split off households, and original households in Uganda.
+Table 1 presents their average and the median real consumption per adult across years for the sub-sample of households (national, urban and rural).

 It is of important to scrutinize whether there exists systematic difference between the split off households, and original households in Uganda.
-Table 1 presents their average and the median real consumption per adult across years for the sub-sample of households (national, urban and rural).
+Table 1 presents their average and the median real consumption per adult across years for the sub-sample of households (national,urban and rural).

-In the third panel survey (2010/11), there is no difference between the split off and the original households based on the national sample as well as the rural and urban sub-samples irregardless of the choice of the measure of central tendencies.
+In the third panel survey (2010/11) which is denoted by 2009 /10 to 2010/11 in table 1, there is no difference between the split off and the original households based on the national and urban sub samples.
 In the fourth round (2011/12), the number of split of households is four times higher compared to the number in the third round.
 Both test-statistics suggest that not only the mean but also the median consumption is higher for split off households than for the original households.
 This suggests that splits are not completely random.
 Rural splits are better off compared to rural original households.